 Hot Flashes & Night Sweats

-A hot flash is the sensation of “flushing” or a sudden feeling of heat, often accompanied by sweating.
-When they occur during sleep they are called night sweats.
-Hot flashes are the menopause symptoms most often mentioned by women.
-About 75% of women will experience hot flashes as they go through menopause.
+A hot flash is the sensation of “flushing,” or a sudden feeling of heat, often accompanied by sweating.
+When this occurs during sleep, it's called night sweats.
+Hot flashes are the menopause symptom most often mentioned by women: about 75% of women will experience them as they go through menopause.